Online Makes it Easy to Connect

 If you've had an appointment at the Cancer Center over the past few months, you may have heard about MyUofMHealth.org.

-This secure website, known as a portal, gives all patients at the University of Michigan Health System online access to certain health information.
+This secure website, known as a portal, gives all patients at Michigan Medicine online access to certain health information.
 An activation code will appear on your after-visit summary at your next clinic visit.
 You can also request a code by visiting MyUofMHealth.org and clicking "Request one now."
 With this code, you can log into MyUofMHealth.org 24/7 to view information and perform tasks related to your care:

 View your health records online